 Using the Game

 Students need a Gamebook, which includes directions, resources, and historical content.
-The French Revolution Gamebook is published by W. W. Norton.
+The French Revolution Gamebook is published by UNC Press.

 Available wherever books are sold.

 Role Sheets and Add'l Materials

 Students also need a Role Sheet, which contains biographical information, role-specific resources or assignments, and their character's secret victory objectives.